a.k.a. What To Do When Someone In Your Family Has Allergies:

 - Don’t eat smoke.
 If you or someone in your home smokes, QUIT NOW.
 Stay away from smokers and places where they hang out.
 Banish smokers from your house.
 Don’t use your wood-burning fireplace or furnace; convert them to natural gas.
 If you’re near a fireplace or campfire, try to avoid prolonged exposure to breathing the smoke (e.g., stay upwind – honestly, this is the hardest part of family camping trips for me.)

 - Clean, clean, clean.
 Dust and vacuum/sweep at least once a week.
 If the person with allergies is the one doing the cleaning, wear a mask.
 Run those air filters.
 Clean all ceiling fans and freestanding fans of dust regularly, along with those air vents or radiators.
 Do a thorough room-by-room deep clean several times a year, as dust and mold can accumulate behind large furniture.
 Change out the filter in your HVAC or home heating system regularly.
-And get your HVAC system professionally serviced every spring and fall, by pros like the ones at https://www.affordableairconditionandheat.com.
+And get your HVAC system professionally serviced every spring and fall, so your filters are doing their job efficiently.

 - Take your meds.
 Although she hasn’t been tested, we’re pretty sure Essie is allergic to cats, because of how they make her sniffle and sneeze.
 Along with my cat allergy, Essie has also inherited my asthma.
 A few months ago, we were visiting my dear friend Keisha and her family.
 They have cats, and I forgot to bring all of Essie’s maintenance meds.
 Thank goodness we had her rescue inhaler, because she was having asthma attacks every 2-3 hours all weekend long.
 Lesson learned.